Sweden sets out benefits of NATO as membership bid looms | Politics

 - Sweden

+An application would have to be approved by all NATO countries and later, by Sweden's parliament.
+Turkish President Tayyip Erdogan said on Friday that NATO-member Turkey couldn't support plans by Sweden and Finland to join the pact, saying the two countries were "home to many terrorist organizations".

+Finland's and Sweden's foreign ministries had no immediate comment on Erdogan's statement.
+FROM ARCTIC TO BLACK SEA

-Finland and Sweden joining NATO would redraw the geopolitical map of northern Europe and create a largely unbroken ribbon of member states facing Russia, stretching from the Arctic to the Black Sea.
-On Thursday, Finland's president and prime minister said the country - which shares a 1,300-km (810-mile) border and a difficult past with Russia - must apply to join the NATO military alliance "without delay".
+Finnish and Swedish membership of NATO would redraw the geopolitical map of northern Europe and create a largely unbroken ribbon of member states facing Russia from the Arctic to the Black Sea.
+On Thursday, Finland's president and the prime minister said the country - which shares a 1,300-km (810-mile) border and a difficult past with Russia - must apply to join the NATO military alliance "without delay".

 Russia said Finland's bid was a hostile move that posed a threat to its security.
-Moscow has previously spoken about potentially stationing nuclear-armed missiles in the Russian territory of Kaliningrad, sandwiched between NATO members Poland and Lithuania on the Baltic Sea, if Finland or Sweden joined the bloc.
+Moscow in April said it could station nuclear-armed missiles in the Russian territory of Kaliningrad, sandwiched between NATO members Poland and Lithuania on the Baltic Sea if Finland or Sweden joined the defense alliance.

-NATO Secretary-General Jens Stoltenberg said on Thursday Finland would be "warmly welcomed" and promised a "smooth and swift" accession process, while the U.S. government said it would support a membership bid by Finland and Sweden alike.
+NATO Secretary-General Jens Stoltenberg said on Thursday Finland would be "warmly welcomed" and promised a "smooth and swift" accession process, while the U.S. government said it would support a membership bid by Finland and Sweden.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)